data-preservation-programs/singularity/docs/en/cli-reference/datasource/README.md

-   update   Update the config options of a source rescan   Rescan a data source daggen   Generate and export the DAG which represents the full folder structure of the data source inspect  Get preparation status of a data source help, h  Shows a list of commands or help for one command
+   update   Update the config options of a source rescan   Rescan a data source daggen   Generate and export the DAG which represents the full folder structure of the data source repack   Retry packing a chunk or all errored chunks of a data source inspect  Get preparation status of a data source help, h  Shows a list of commands or help for one command